qeeqbox/digital-forensics/README.md

 ## Steps
 #### Identification
-Find the relevant digital evidence in storage, hardware, network (E.g., events, packets, or raw data)
+Identify the relevant digital evidence in storage, hardware, network (E.g., events, packets, or raw data)

 #### Collection
-Preserve and isolate the relevant digital evidence (The evidence should not be changed at any time)
+Collect and isolate the relevant digital evidence (The evidence should not be changed at any time)

 #### Analysis
 Analyze the isolated evidence and draw conclusions based on them (This step could take a long time because raw data might need parsing)

 #### Documentation
-Compile all the findings and processes into documents or records (They must be formal in case of being studied or presented in court)
+Document and record all the findings and processes from all previous steps (They must be formal in case of being studied or presented in court)

 #### Presentation
 Present the gathered evidence and the documents, or summarization of drawing conclusions.